 These include Everton, who rebranded, then changed it back.
-And Leeds United, who we were too shocked to feature on the blog!

 Now I think rebrands are extremely important – they can totally revamp a business or organisation and make them stand out within their market.
 Football clubs however are a little different.